cloudflare/cloudflare-docs/content/rules/transform/troubleshooting.md

 ## Why do I not see my request header modifications?

-Request header modification Transform Rules affect the HTTP headers that are sent by Cloudflare's network to your origin server.
-As these are sent to your origin by Cloudflare, you will not see them reflected in your browser request or response data, which can make it difficult to tell if the rule is taking effect.
+Transform Rules performing request header modifications affect the HTTP headers sent by Cloudflare's network to your origin server.
+You will not find these headers in your browser request or response data, which can make it difficult to tell if the rule is working as intended.

-To check whether a request header modification is taking effect, you can check the logs on your origin server or use [Cloudflare Trace](/fundamentals/basic-tasks/trace-request/) to check that the rule is matching traffic correctly.
+To check if a request header modification is taking effect, you can check the logs on your origin server or use [Cloudflare Trace](/fundamentals/basic-tasks/trace-request/) to check that the rule is matching traffic correctly.

-If you intennded for the headers to be used in the browser, you have to [modify the response headers](/rules/transform/response-header-modification/) instead.
+To add HTTP headers that website visitors will receive in their browsers, you must [modify the response headers](/rules/transform/response-header-modification/) instead.